dmikalova/keyforge-scripts/amasser/README.md

 - Syncing runs in the background - once started the extension popup can be closed without interrupting the sync.
 - Syncing can automatically run daily as long as you are logged into MV, DoK, and TCO and the browser is left open.
 - Includes fun, inspiring, and thought-provoking quotes to ponder while waiting for the sync to complete.
-- It is bright enoough to be seen from space.
+- Brilliant graphic design that is bright enoough to be seen from space.

 ## Installation

 Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/keyforge-amasser/your-extension-id) or [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/keyforge-amasser/).

-## Permissions

-The extension requests the following permissions:

-- `storage`: For saving collected data and settings
-- `activeTab`: For accessing the current tab's content
-- `scripting`: For injecting content scripts
-- Host permissions for target KeyForge websites

-## Privacy
+## Privacy and Permissions

-- All data is stored locally in your browser
-- Data is only transmitted from Master Vault to Decks of KeyForge or The Crucible Online
+- Data is only gathered from Master Vault, stored locally, and sent to Decks of KeyForge or The Crucible Online.
-- Data can be cleared by the user
+- Data can be cleared by the user.
+- Authentication for each site uses the existing browser sessions.

 ## Contributing

-1. Fork the repository
+1. Open an issue in GitHub to discuss your feature or bug fix.
-2. Create a feature branch
+2. Fork the repository, create a feature branch, and make your changes.
-3. Make your changes
-4. Test with both Chrome and Firefox
+3. Test with both Chrome and Firefox.
-5. Submit a pull request
+4. Submit a pull request.